GluuFederation/gluu-passport/README.md

 scope value can be set from the strategy itself it it supports that or you can set the scope value here too.

-The callbackResponse method return the control to gluu server and user is been enrolled in the system.
+The callbackResponse method return the control to Gluu server and user is been enrolled in the system.

 ##### 5. Call method to configure the strategy